aalto-ui/Hey_GUI/chatbot/data/nlu.md

 - give me more results
 - show me more designs
 - give me more examples
+- can you show more results
+- can you find more examples
+- find me more interfaces
+- can you give me more applications
+- can you show me more UIs

 ## intent:similar_ui
 - which are the best alternatives for the app [2](choice)